EggYouKnow/qPHA/README.md

 ### Python Dependencies
 There is no python dependency when use `qPHA.exe` directly.

-Otherwise, it mainly depends on the following Python packages.
+Otherwise, it depends on the following Python packages:
 ```
 numpy
 scipy